Ismaël Koudou

 Ismaël Koudou (born 27 September 1975) is a Burkinabé former professional footballer who played as a forward.

 Club career

-Koudou began his career with ASFA Yennega, He joined WA Tlemcen on loan in summer 2002.
-In the Algerian Championnat National he played 55 games who scored seven goals before returning to his homeclub ASFA Yennega in 2004.
-After a half year he was again loaned out to Kuwaiti Division One club Khaitan but returned to ASFA Yennega in January 2006.
+Koudou began his career with ASFA Yennega.
+He joined WA Tlemcen on loan in summer 2002.
+In the Algerian Championnat National he played 55 games scoring, seven goals before returning to his homeclub ASFA Yennega in 2004.
+After a half year, he was again loaned out to Kuwaiti Division One club Khaitan but returned to ASFA Yennega in January 2006.
 After his return he played one year with the club and then signed for a second time in Kuwait for Al-Jahra in June 2007.

 International career

 Koudou was part of the Burkina Faso national team's squad at the 1998 African Nations Cup in his home country, as well as the national squad that participated in the 2000 African Cup of Nations held in Nigeria and Ghana.